 Aeration and Overseeding

-Aeration, also called core aeration, is the process of perforating the soil, as well as any thatch layer that might exist, by removing a core or plug of soil and depositing that core on the surface to break down.
+Aeration, also called core aeration, is the process of perforating or aerating the soil with an aerator, as well as any thatch layer that might exist, by removing a core or plugs of soil and depositing that core on the surface to break down.

 Reduces the chances of having thatch buildup.
 Thatch makes it harder for your lawn to absorb water and nutrients.
 It also makes it more susceptible to disease.

 Reduces soil compaction, creating more channels for water, air, and nutrients to travel through.
-Just like humans, your grass needs water, oxygen and food to thrive.
+Just like humans, grass plants need water, oxygen, and food to thrive.

-Creates optimal environment for seeding.
-New seed has the opportunity to embed it the soil, absorbing nutrients so that it can sprout lush, green grass.
+Creates the optimal environment for seeding.
+The new seed has the opportunity to embed in the soil, absorbing nutrients so that it can sprout lush, green grass.

-Benefits of over-seeding your lawn include filling in areas of turf damaged by summer stress, diseases or insects, thickening and increasing its density, improving the lawn’s overall appearance, and enhancing its ability to fight insects and disease.
+Benefits of over-seeding your lawn include filling in areas of turf damaged by summer stress with new grass, diseases, or insects, thickening and increasing its density, improving the lawn’s overall appearance, and enhancing its ability to fight insects and disease.

-This year, Eastern Turf Maintenance has hand selected Oregon seed blend of the highest quality.
-We partner directly with TMI (Turf Merchants, Inc.) to provide this high quality seed blend to our customers.
-Eastern Turf Maintenance is proud to be only one of only two providers in North Carolina that can offer this blend.
+Each year, Eastern Turf Maintenance hand selects a seed blend of the highest quality.
+We partner directly with growers to provide a high-quality seed blend to our customers.

 Our Aeration and Over-Seeding Process